March 19, 2026

 Your Obedient and humble servant,

-On the application of the States of Jersey for a coinage of Silver-Tokens.
-The copy of Lord Chetwynd's letter accompanying Mr. Greffier's, seems to hold it not as the opinion of the Privy Council for coin, that more should be struck & considered as legal coinery, excepting by the officers of the Tower Mint.
-This opinion of course prevents my embarking on the undertaking.
+The Copy of Lord Chetwynd's letter, accompanying &c. for this, seems to hold it out as the opinion of the Privy Council for Coins, that none should be struck & considered as legal currency, or circulated by the Officers of the Tower Mint — this opinion of course prevents my undertaking in the same but altering —

 This information about the Birmingham letters is made possible by Phil Warrington, a fellow numismatist and my friend of many years.
 Phil went to the trouble going to the Birmingham libaray and making digital copies of these letters.
 These images can be viewed at: